indraneel207/RABiTPy/README.md

 2. **Identify**: This class is used to identify different nodes or organisms in each frame.
 It provides two methods for identification:
    - **Thresholding**: A simple technique that uses pixel intensity thresholds to segment organisms.
-   - **Omnipose - Masking**: A more advanced method leveraging the Omnipose algorithm for accurate segmentation of organisms.
+   - **AI-based Masking**: A more advanced method leveraging the AI-based(Omnipose) algorithm for accurate segmentation of organisms.

 3. **Tracker**: This class tracks each identified node across frames and filters them based on criteria such as the minimum number of frames they appear in or minimal displacement across frames.
 This step ensures that only meaningful tracks are retained for analysis.